neng668/TensorFlowTTS/README.md

 # Audio Samples
-Here in an audio samples on valid set. [tacotron-2](https://drive.google.com/open?id=1kaPXRdLg9gZrll9KtvH3-feOBMM8sn3_), [fastspeech](https://drive.google.com/open?id=1f69ujszFeGnIy7PMwc8AkUckhIaT2OD0), [melgan](https://drive.google.com/open?id=1mBwGVchwtNkgFsURl7g4nMiqx4gquAC2), [melgan.stft](https://drive.google.com/open?id=1xUkDjbciupEkM3N4obiJAYySTo6J9z6b), [fastspeech2](https://drive.google.com/drive/u/1/folders/1NG7oOfNuXSh7WyAoM1hI8P5BxDALY_mU), [multiband_melgan](https://drive.google.com/drive/folders/1DCV3sa6VTyoJzZmKATYvYVDUAFXlQ_Zp)
+Here in an audio samples on valid set in New Zealand English.
+You can find the audio sample at the end of the colab notebook and also the text will be displayed above the allignemnt and spectrogram plots. [tacotron-2](https://colab.research.google.com/drive/1aWjxYkvh6W6W1hXXEKDPc9XjCJ262r6c?usp=sharing)

 # Tutorial End-to-End